Ole12345678910/Project-2-Exam/README.md

 - **Edit your CSS** in `css/style.css`.
 Tailwind CSS automatically updates the `dist/style.css` file.
 - **Open the project** in the browser with Live Server.
 - **Make changes** to HTML, JavaScript, or CSS files, and see them reflected live.

 ## Notes
 - Ensure all changes to JavaScript modules and CSS files are reflected appropriately in the final build.
+- Use `.gitignore` to exclude unnecessary files or folders from version control.

+## Notes
+- Ensure all changes to JavaScript modules and CSS files are reflected appropriately in the final build.